Built Environment Energy Systems Group (BEESG)

 - J. Widén, N. Carpman, V. Castellucci, D. Lingfors, J. Olauson, F. Remouit, M. Bergkvist, M. Grabbe, R. Waters, Variability assessment and forecasting of renewables: A review for solar, wind, wave and tidal resources, Renewable and Sustainable Energy Reviews 44 (2015) 356-375.

-Electricity use in buildings and transport
+Electricity use in buildings

 An increased amount of distributed and variable power production – such as photovoltaic (PV) power production - presents a challenge for grid operation and control.
 In order to assess the grid impacts, it is important with realistic models for electricity consumption in buildings and how it interacts with distributed intermittent generation.
 The main goal of our research in this field is to improve modeling of energy load profiles for use in building simulations and load flow calculations.